diekommunikatoere/dki_hub_theme/.kilocode/rules/memory-bank/tasks.md

 - Use `dki-wiki/` namespace for all blocks
 - Maintain consistent file structure with template
 - Test both editor and frontend rendering after customization
+- For blocks with WP menus, use core navigation data store in edit.js for selector
+- Include German localization with __() for user-facing text

 ## Build Block Assets